FAQs for our international students and boarders.

 Assessments for international students

-This is required, to enable them to access the curriculum and to work collaboratively with teachers and other students, and to ensure success in public examinations.
+We make sure that students improve their English language skills over the course of their studies at St Mary's to become clear, fluent and confident communicators.
+However, on arrival, your daughter's English needs to be good enough to enable her to access the curriculum and to work collaboratively with teachers and other students, and to ensure success in public examinations.

-- Joining Senior School in Year 7 and Year 8: IELTS level 4.0
+- Joining Senior School in Year 8: approx overall CEFR level of B1.1

-- Joining Senior School in Year 9 and Year 10: IELTS level 5.0
+- Joining Senior School in Year 10: approx overall CEFR level of B2.1

 Do you offer English tuition?